The

 Remnants

-of meals eaten, mix with the rich and famous, the social security folks, waste from passing travellers.
+mix with the rich and famous,

 And